By Craig Townsend

 Achieve results in 4–6 weeks that might otherwise take up to 12 months with traditional training.

-These audios integrate everything below directly into your subconscious, so no manual repetition is needed.
+These audios embed everything straight into your subconscious, so no manual repetition is needed.

 Of course, if time is not an issue, you can always begin by doing the exercises manually - and if you are not satisfied, you can always progress to the next level - combining these and other techniques simultaneously, to accelerate results (see below).